Data-Driven Web Applications

 Lightweight, ongoing consultation for teams with in-house development capacity who want a reliable, experienced sounding board for technical decisions, planning, and problem-solving.

 Many teams start with one engagement type and evolve over time.
-We’re comfortable adjusting scope and approach as projects, funding, and priorities change.
-If you’re unsure which model fits, that’s normal — we’ll talk it through.
+We're comfortable adjusting scope and approach as projects, funding, and priorities change.
+If you're unsure which model fits, we'll talk it through.

 This includes universities and academic units, nonprofit and educational organizations, and multi-institution collaborations.
 Engagements may be project-based, retainer-based, or advisory, depending on what's most useful for the team.